 System.out.println(a.equals(b)); // false

-hashSet.add(a); // the bucket with ID 23 is empty, HashSet puts element a in the bucket is 100% sure that there isn't another object in the list that is equal to a, because the bucket is empty
+hashSet.add(a); // the bucket with ID 23 is empty, HashSet puts element a in the bucket.
+It is 100% sure that there isn't another object in the bucket that is equal to a, because the bucket is empty

 hashSet.add(b); // in the bucket with ID 23 there is already element a, HashSet needs to check if a.equals(b) is false.
 If so it will add b, this is the case so now the bucket contains a and b, which are different objects, they just have the same hashcode.